PyBites-Open-Source/karmabot/README.md

 KARMABOT_DATABASE_URL
   : The database url which should be compatible with SqlAlchemy.
 For the provided docker file use `postgresql://user42:pw42@localhost:5432/karmabot`.
   :heavy_exclamation_mark: To start the provided Docker-based Postgres server, be sure you have Docker Compose [installed](https://docs.docker.com/compose/install/) and run `docker-compose up -d` from the karmabot directory.

+KARMABOT_TEST_MODE=
+  : Determines if the code is run in test mode.
+User `KARMABOT_TEST_MODE=true` to enable testing mode.
+Everything else will default to `false`.
+This setting has to be provided as `true`, if you want run tests without a valid `KARMABOT_SLACK_BOT_TOKEN`.
+Otherwise, you will receive an exceptions with `slack_bolt.error.BoltError: token is invalid ...`.

 If you do not want to use a file you have to provide environment variables with the above names.
 If no file is present we default to environment variables.